 GlaxoSmithKline set aside $3.4 billion in 2011 to settle lawsuits over its Type 2 diabetes drug Avandia.
 Patients who took the drug blame the manufacturer for not disclosing that Avandia increased the risk of heart attack and cardiac death.

 Thousands of patients sued GlaxoSmithKline after they said they suffered heart problems because of taking Avandia.
-Injured people accused GSK of actively concealing the risks of using Avandia.
+Injured people accused GSK of actively concealing the risks of using the Type 2 diabetes drug.

 Patients and family members reportedly filed more than 50,000 lawsuits against GSK in state and federal courts over Avandia and its side effects.
 A judicial panel consolidated more than 5,000 federal cases in a Pennsylvania court.

-The company also paid $3 billion to the federal government to settle fraud allegations and another $319 million to 46 states.
+The company also paid $3 billion in federal government penalties to settle fraud allegations and another $319 million to 46 states.

-In some cases, surviving family members blamed the deaths of their loved ones on the Type 2 diabetes drug.
+In some cases, surviving family members blamed the deaths of their loved ones on the drug.

 Several studies implicated Avandia as a factor in cardiovascular death, severe liver toxicity and increased risk of bone fractures.